 Posts Tagged ‘pdtnc’

-Even though I already made a Thermos Coolbox mash Tun, I still want to experiment with small batches which means more brewing and ‘testing’ of recipes
+Even though I already made a Thermos Coolbox mash Tun, I still want to experiment with small batches which means more brewing and ‘testing’ :roll: of recipes ;)

 The finished thing: